• Skip to primary navigation

 How to make apple sponge cake

 Step 1.
 Preheat the oven to 355°F (180°C).
 Using an egg separator, separate the egg whites from the yolks.
-Sift the flour with baking powder and set aside.
+Sift the flour with the baking powder, then set aside.

 Step 2.
 Butter an 8-inch (20 cm) round cake pan and line it with parchment paper (you can also use a Le Creuset springform pan of the same diameter).

 Step 3.
 To make the sponge batter, place egg whites with a pinch of salt in a large mixing bowl and beat with an electric mixer until foamy.
-Add sugar in three batches and beat until stiff and glossy (photo 1).
+Add sugar in 3 batches, beating until stiff and glossy (photo 1).

 Step 4.
-Reduce the speed of the hand mixer and mix egg yolks, oil, and sifted dry ingredients into the mixture (photo 2).
-Mix to combine the ingredients; avoid overmixing the sponge mixture.
+Reduce the speed of the hand mixer, then mix in egg yolks, oil, and sifted dry ingredients (photo 2).
+Mix until combined; avoid overmixing the sponge mixture.

 Meringue in a bowl and mixer beaters.